 1. Personality & Temperament

 French Bulldogs are some of the most mild-mannered dogs out there.
 The breed is happy being with their owners and actively seek attention.
 They are quick to form bonds with humans, a trait that makes them great with large families.

 In fact, that bond is so strong the canines can experience separation anxiety if left alone for too long.
 That can cause them to be quite loud or destructive.
-It is always important to make sure you pay attention to your bulldog and keep them engaged every day.
+It is always important to make sure you pay attention to your bulldog, get them a crate for separation anxiety and keep them engaged every day.

 A French Bulldog full grown tends to be more reserved than other toy breeds.
 However, they are extremely energetic while young and need a good amount of play during their early years.

 Many people assume the dogs will spend all their time lounging, but they will be right at the door to greet you when you get home.
 They also love to cuddle.

 However, despite their positive reputation, Frenchies can be stubborn from time to time.
 Early training is important with the breed, as is proper socialization.
 Such measures will prevent them from being too aggressive or loud later in life.